Is Your Vehicle Policy Showing Its Age?

 How to Test?

-In either case, it’s advisable that drivers be re-tested on the policy throughout their employment on a regular basis – perhaps once a year.
-This will help keep the policies clear and fresh in their minds, and ensure that any updates made to your policy actually make it to the people in the driver’s seat.
+It’s advisable that drivers be re-tested on the policy throughout their employment on a timed basis – perhaps once a year.
+This will help keep the policies clear and fresh in their minds, and ensure that any periodic updates made to your policy actually make it to the people in the driver’s seat.

 More Than a Document

-With yearly policy review and comprehension testing, your vehicle policy will no longer be just a condition for employment, it can become an important corner-stone document and active participant in your “corporate culture of safety.”
+With proper yearly policy review and driver testing, your vehicle policy will no longer be just a condition for employment; it can become an important corner-stone document for your “corporate culture of safety”.